The Bosu Balance Trainer is a fabulous tool for working on your body-mind balance and a fun way to get your aerobic exercise.

 I also chose to leave in a lot of my wobbles here and there, because it was almost impossible to get it perfect.
 Plus, my stepson, Alex, just got on the Bosu Balance Trainer that very day we filmed.
 He has pretty good body-mind balance, out of the gate, don’t you think?
 I suppose it’s from all his years doing Yoga and Dance in college.

 And finally, I couldn’t help including this video of David Greenwalt really gettin’ down on his Bosu Balance Trainer.
-If you have time to watch this one, I assure you that you will never think that doing aerobic exercise on the Bosu Ball is boring again!
+I assure you that you will never think that doing aerobic exercise on the Bosu Ball is boring again!
 Get Down Brother!

-Now that you know how to do aerobic exercise on your Bosu Home Balance Trainer you are limited only by your own imagination!
+Now that you know how to do aerobic exercise on the Balance Trainer you are limited only by your own imagination!
 So get to it on the Bosu Ball and learn body balance in addition to cardio when you train!

 Your body-mind-soul will thank you for it.
-Always affirm: "I am balanced in all things ~ body, mind and soul!"
+Always affirm: "I am completely balanced in my body, mind and soul!"